Come experience Greece with me on a unique adventure through the islands!

 This trip is built for a solo traveler.
 We hope you will join us!

 “I loved seeing everyone’s personalities come together to create so many beautiful moments.
 I was reminded that people have a much greater potential of connecting when we ask each other meaningful questions and keep an open mind.
 Some other takeaways… Take risks!
 Even when it’s scary and the path ahead is uncertain.
 Continue staying open to everyone’s beliefs, views and ideas because there is always something we can learn from one another.” -Elena

-A non-refundable $500 deposit is due at the time of registration.
-We can sometimes hold spots for a few days, but the deposit is the only thing that officially secures your spot!
+A non-refundable $1,000 deposit is due at the time of registration.
+We can sometimes hold spots for a few days after you’ve been sent an offer, but the deposit is the only thing that officially secures your spot!
 Full trip cost is due 60 days before the trip start date.
 Cancellation timeline is as follows:

 If you need to cancel but would like to come on a different trip in the same calendar year, we are happy to apply your deposit to another trip.